 - Optional: Vertical, 1176 x 1464 pixels

 No Credits: Works should not include any titles, artist name or any other credits.
-Times Square Arts appends credit slides to the end of the 150 second edit of works selected for programming, in accordance with a program-specific format and in collaboration with the artist and partners (if any).
+Times Square Arts appends credit slides to the end of the 150 second edit of works selected for programming, in accordance with a program-specific format and with spelling approved by the artist and partners (if any).
+The program-specific content and format for the end credit slide is unalterable and includes only:

 Resolution: Works should be submitted in HD if possible.
 Artists whose work is selected for programming will be given separate instructions for delivering final files in the highest resolution possible.